About the Department

 UNDERSTANDING WHAT IT MEANS TO BE HUMAN

-Located on Treaty 6 territory and the homeland of the Metis, the Department of Archaeology and Anthropology is a vibrant community of engaged scholars working to advance knowledge and understanding of human diversity and adaptation - past, present, and future - while seeking answers to the most vexing issues and problems affecting our species and our planet.
-Our mission is to conjoin extraordinary teaching and research to provide students with a life-long experience of insights that will contribute to their intellectual and personal development.
+Located on Treaty 6 territory and the homeland of the Métis, the Department of Anthropology is a vibrant community of engaged scholars working to advance knowledge and understanding of human diversity and adaptation.
+We examine humans in the past, present, and future, while seeking answers to the most vexing issues and problems affecting our species and our planet.
+Within the Department of Anthropology, there are two programs.

 The Archaeology program focuses on Pre-Contact and Contact North American and Siberian archaeology and bioarchaeology, with emphasis on the Northern Plains, Boreal Forest, and Coastal regions of western Canada.
 This includes long-term research collaborations with Wanuskewin Heritage Park, the Royal Saskatchewan Museum, the shíshálh (Sechelt) Nation in BC, and numerous Cultural Resource Management firms.

-The Anthropology program focuses on community-based and engaged research in Medical, Environmental and Practicing/Applied Anthropology, with specific strengths in ethnographic theory and methodology and public policy application.
-Long-term partnerships with First Nations and other Indigenous communities in the Prairies and non-governmental organizations in Saskatoon and surrounds, are coupled with international collaborations in in various global locales.
+The Anthropology program focuses on community-based and engaged research in environmental, medical, and practicing or applied anthropology, with specific strengths in ethnographic theory, methodology, and public policy applications.
+Long-term partnerships with Indigenous communities in the Prairie provinces and non-governmental organizations in Saskatoon and surrounding areas are coupled with international collaborations.